tryretool/retool_devops_workshop/module-1.md

     | Caption        | `{{currentDateRange.value}}`                   |
     | Positive trend | `{{ self.value <= 20 }}`                    |

-4. Drag a **Chart** component inside the second tab of the tabbed container, and set the properties in the right panel inspector to -
+4. Drag a **Chart** component inside the third tab of the tabbed container, and set the properties in the right panel inspector to -
     1. Name it `timePeriodCostChart`
     2. Data source: `{{filterCostByTimePeriod.value.data}}`
     3. Chart type: `Bar chart`